 But if you can think of a multitude of other things you’d rather do than tax (we hear you), then support your local economy, hire an accountant and let them sort it all out.
 As someone who lives and breathes taxes, they can usually find extra things you can claim, so the investment is probably worth it.

-For many people, their car lies at the centre of how they conduct their work.
+For many people, their car lies at the epicenter of how they conduct their work so claiming on work related car expenses is well worthwhile.
 But others only claim the occasional trip.

 We’re just like your favourite accountant.
 Because we’re pros at finding great ways you can save money.
+Like our discount for people who are the only driver of their car.
 What are you waiting for?
 Let’s save some coins.